 Amateur Photographer verdict

-Arguably the most accomplished crop-sensor camera ever made.
-Build and handling are exemplary, aided by some well-judged tweaks to the control layout
+This is a fine crop-sensor camera with feature that are still competitive today.
+Build and handling are exemplary, aided by some well-judged tweaks to the control layout.

 Pros